 At first the symptoms of a heart attack and an anxiety attack may seem the same, but what distinguishes them is how long they last.
 Learn how to tell them apart in this article.

-We often confuse anxiety attacks with heart attacks, as they have very similar symptoms at first glance.
+We can often confuse an anxiety attack with a heart attack, as they have very similar symptoms at first glance.

 Heart attacks: what are they?

 This causes irregular heart beats, or arrhythmia.
-In turn, this leads to significantly reducing the ability of your heart to pump blood.
+In turn, this significantly reduces the ability of your heart to pump blood.